Ridima28/password-generator/README.md

-A basic password generator in python
+A basic password generator in python using tkinter